SovereignCloudStack/docs/community/cloud-resources/cloud-resources.md

 |               |                     |

 > **Note**
-> To easy collaboration & transparency within the SCS team all users will have their default_project_id set to `p500924-scs-community` by default and will have full access on all projects listed below.
+> To ease collaboration & transparency within the SCS team all users will have their `default_project_id` set to `p500924-scs-community` by default and will have full access on all projects listed below.

 ### Service Users